MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/select-work-school-search-experience.md

 ms.topic: article
 ms.service: mssearch
 localization_priority: Normal
+ms.date: 03/15/2022
 search.appverid:
 - BFB160
 - MET150
 - MOE150
-description: "In organizations with education and enterprise service plans, admins can select the search experience, either school or work, their users see when they search on Bing."
+description: "In organizations with education and enterprise service plans, admins can select the search experience users see when they search on Bing."
 ---
-# Select a school or work search experience (Preview)
+# Select a school or work search experience

 If your organization has education and enterprise service plans, you can select a Microsoft Search in Bing experience for your users, either school or work.
 Because this setting will apply to all users, we suggest you select the option that aligns with most people in your organization.

 1. In the [Microsoft 365 admin center](https://admin.microsoft.com), go to [Configurations](https://admin.microsoft.com/Adminportal/Home#/MicrosoftSearch/configurations).
-1. Under Microsoft Search in Bing for work or school, select **Change settings**.
+1. Under Microsoft Search in Bing for work or school, select **Change**.
 1. In the panel, select a search experience, either School search or Work search.
 It may take up to 72 hours for this change to appear in Bing.

 ## Differences between school and work search